Choose which speakers to use in Music on Mac

 If there’s a problem with an AirPlay device

-If the AirPlay button changes , there’s a problem with an AirPlay device.
+If the AirPlay button changes to , there’s a problem with an AirPlay device.

 In the Music app on your Mac, click the AirPlay button at the top of the Music window to open the AirPlay menu.